wowonline/rpar/Readme.md

 arg  --unparallel    /  -u     - to execute command in sequential way.
                                  Default: command is executed in a parallel way

+arg  --to_benchmark  /  -b     - to measure time from start to end of executor's work.
+                                 Default: time is not measured
 ```